jaytecks/strix-b550-f-hackintosh/README.md

   - Update to OpenCore 0.6.8 is coming later
 - Audio
 - Ethernet
-- USB (fully mapped, incl.
-USB-C!)
+- USB (fully mapped, including USB-C!)
 - Wi-Fi if you have a wireless card
 - Bluetooth if you have a wireless card
 - All iCloud and Continuity features if you have a macOS supported wireless card